 Terminator Four: The Rise Of Monsanto

-It could be argued that if seeds are left to develop according their own "internal contradictions", their own "nature", the NON will assert itself as Engels described.
-In that case, the above examples (of seeds being crushed, or eaten, etc.) are not relevant to this 'Law'.
+It could be argued that if seeds are left to develop according their own "internal contradictions", their own "nature", the NON will assert itself just as Engels described.
+In that case, the above examples (of seeds being crushed, or eaten, etc.) aren't relevant to the operation of this 'Law'.

-However, quite apart from the fact that the phrase "internal contradiction" is itself as clear as mud (and has yet to be explicated by a single DM-theorist, as Essay Eight Parts One, Two and Three show), dialecticians themselves appeal to "external contradictions" to account for change -- since, without these, their theory would imply that everything in nature was either self-moving, or was hermetically sealed-off from the rest of the universe (on this see Essay Eight Part One, again).
+However, quite apart from the fact that the phrase "internal contradiction" is itself as clear as mud (and has yet to be explicated with any clarity (or at all!) by a single DM-theorist, as Essay Eight Parts One, Two and Three show), dialecticians themselves appeal to "external contradictions" to account for change (since, without these, their theory would imply that everything in nature is either self-moving, or is hermetically sealed-off from the rest of the universe -- on this see Essay Eight Part One, again).

 Anyway, several of the above examples involve 'internal change': rotting and fermenting, for instance.
 Moreover, when grain is in an animal's stomach its internal regime will take over, and the grain will 'naturally' develop into that animal's tissue or provide it with energy.
 In fact, 'internal' to a wedding celebration, the 'contradictions' inherent in the bourgeois institution of marriage will surely prompt someone to throw grain at the hapless couple.
 All quite 'natural'.

 So, exactly where the 'natural' boundaries of this 'Law' are to be found is somewhat unclear.
 [Indeed, as we saw in Essay Seven Part One, the thermodynamic boundaries of this 'Law' weren't delineated by Engels, and subsequent DM-theorists haven't bothered to fill in the gaps since.]
 Once more, this isn't surprising since DM-theorists haven't given the fine detail of their own theory very much thought.